Slad3/fitl/README.md

-# FiTL (Filter Table (query) Language)
+# FiTL (Filter Table (Query) Language)

-### Pronounced like "Fiddle" (The Q is Silent)
+### Pronounced like "Fiddle"

 A simple easy to learn and remember language used to filter down a table of data within a simple string.
 Easy to implement, easy to write, but also easy to specify and detail.

 ## How does it differ from SQL?
 - Designed specifically to write quickly in the moment